choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 > * The port to use for OpenWire traffic
 > * The hostname or IP address to reach peer ActiveMQ servers at
 > * Whether to use TLS

-#### Standard Ports for Stomp and OpenWire

-Alas, there aren't any; just a rough consensus.

-* 61613 for unencrypted Stomp
-* 61614 for Stomp with TLS
-* 61616 for unencrypted OpenWire
-* 61617 for OpenWire with TLS

-All of our documentation assumes these ports.

 ### Reply Queue Pruning